Which one would we choose?

 - Handle design/colors

-- The Smart 1500 is available in 4 different color options (navy, light rose, jet white & black) compared with the 2 (white & black) of the Pro 1000.
+- The Smart 1500 is available in navy, light rose, jet white and black color options.
+Compared to the white, black, pink and green of the Pro 1000.

 - Cleaning modes

 - The Smart 1500 has 3 cleaning modes (daily clean, sensitive & whitening) compared to the 1 cleaning mode (daily clean) of the Pro 1000.

 - The Smart 1500 has a more powerful motor (8,800 oscillations & 40,000 pulsations) compared to the Pro 1000 (8,800 oscillations & 20,000 pulsations).

 - The Smart 1500 has a 360 degree visible pressure sensor that the Pro 1000 does not have.

 - The Smart 1500 has a rechargeable Lithium-Ion battery compared to the rechargeable Nickel Metal Hydride of the Pro 1000.

 - The Smart 1500 lasts 14+ days compared to the 10 days of the Pro 1000.